Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 -The GLYKOFILOUSA (2005-2008): Built in 2005 as the first ship of the company, she operated on the Perama-Salamina line before being sold in 2008 to the Croatian company Jadrolinija.
 She has since been operating as the BOL on the Brestova-Porozina line.

 -The GLYKOFILOUSA II (2008-2015): Built in 2008 as the second ship of the company, she replaced the original GLYKOFILOUSA on the Perama-Salamina line, where she remained until 2015, when she was sold to the Russian company LLC Mortransservice.
-She was renamed MAJOR CHAPICHEV and was deployed on the Kavkaz-Port Krym line.
+She was renamed MAJOR CHAPICHEV and she was deployed on the Kavkaz-Port Krym line.
 After the opening of the Kerch Strait Bridge in 2018, she was sold to the Turkish company İstanbul Lines (also known as Negmar Denizcilik) in 2019.
 She is now operating on the Eskihisar-Gebze line as the AZIZIYE.

 -The GYKOFILOUSA III (2009-2014): Built in 2009 as a sister ship of the GLYKOFILOUSA II, she was inserted on the Perama-Salamina line.
 She was deployed on the Rion-Antirrion line in 2013, becoming the first ship in the history of the company to operate there.
-She returned to the Perama-Salamina line in 2014, but was sold a few months later to the Russian company Aquamarine Developments.
-She was not renamed (but was simply reflagged from Greece to Russia) and operated on the Kavkaz-Port Krym line, connecting Russia with Ukraine through the Kerch Strait in the Crimean peninsula.
+She returned to the Perama-Salamina line in 2014, but she was sold a few months later to the Russian company Aquamarine Developments.
+She was not renamed (but she was simply reflagged from Greece to Russia) and she operated on the Kavkaz-Port Krym line, connecting Russia with Ukraine through the Kerch Strait in the Crimean peninsula.
 After the opening of the Kerch Strait Bridge in 2018, she was laid-up in Kerch in early 2019.
-She is rumoured to have been sold to Croatian company Jadrolinija.
+She is rumoured to have been sold to the Croatian company Jadrolinija.

 -The GLYKOFILOUSA (2015-2016): The second ship to be named GLYKOFILOUSA (with no number next to her name), she was built in 2015 in order to replace the GLYKOFILOUSA II.
 She was deployed on the Perama-Salamina line, before being sold the following year to the Russian company LLC Mortransservice.
-She was renamed ELENA and was deployed on the Kavkaz-Port Krym line.
+She was renamed ELENA and she was deployed on the Kavkaz-Port Krym line.
 After the opening of the Kerch Strait Bridge in 2018, she was sold to the Mexican company Ultramar in 2019.
 She is now operating on the Cancún-Isla Mujeres line as the ULTRACARGA IV.

 -The GLYKOFILOUSA IV (2017-present): Built in 2017 in order to replace the GLYKOFILOUSA, she was deployed on the Perama-Salamina line.